SamuelTWu/StoriesWithin/src/content/blog/Jay Yoo.md

 Because people forget to cherish what we have.
 You always regret it after you lose it.

 My dad passed away when I was in high school.
 I just never had the chance to thank him ever.
-And then I've lost my chance to.
+And I've lost my chance to.

 Don't hold back on saying sorry, thank you, and I love you.